 - Side effect of another disease or chemotherapy.

 It can be.
 If epiglottitis is the result of a bacterial, fungal or viral infection, then it can spread from person to person through droplets of saliva or mucus.
 When an infected person coughs or sneezes, droplets move through the air.
 If another person breathes in those droplets, or comes into contact with a surface where the germs have landed, they can also develop an infection.

 People who develop epiglottitis from injury or from smoking can’t pass the condition to others.

 How is epiglottitis diagnosed?

-- A laryngoscopy, using a small camera at the end of a flexible tube, is done to examine the throat.
+- Laryngoscopy: During this test, your healthcare provider uses a small camera at the end of a flexible tube to examine your throat.

-- A swab of the throat is taken to test for bacteria or viruses.
+- Culture tests: Your provider takes a swab of your throat to test for bacteria or viruses.

-- An X-ray or CT (computed tomography) scan may be used to determine the level of swelling, and to see if there is a foreign object in the airway.
+- Imaging tests: An X-ray or CT (computed tomography) scan can help determine the level of swelling and to see if there’s an unwanted object in your airway.